alt-j/fast-react-server/README.md

 ## What's inside?
 High speed mock for react, which doesn't use any abstraction and transform all of your declarations to html (string) generators.

-For the sake of speed, wasn't implemented some features:
-- Context.